ahgittin/license-audit-maven-plugin/README.md

 This plugin supports the following additional configuration:

-* `output` - write a report to this file, in addition to logging it
+* `outputFile` - write a report to this file, in addition to logging it
 * `format` - the format of the report (see above)
 * `depth` - maximum depth to traverse, or -1 for full depth
 * `includeDependencyScopes` - which dependency scopes should be reported,